georgesutphin/MCB585-2023/_episodes/03-oyo-Lists.md

 {: .output}
 &nbsp;

 Note the use of parentheses `()` to break up each logical operation.
-These are not always absolutely necessary, but always assist the coder breakup the order of operations with complex statements.
+These are not always absolutely necessary for the code to run properly, but are generally a good idea to use because they always assist you (the coder) to explicitly breakup the order of operations with complex statements.

 &nbsp;
 #### Combined indexing